palewire/first-visual-story/tutorial/scripts.md

 ## Styling the data

 Next let's add some styles to our page to make the circles match the orange color of the dots found on [The Homicide Report](https://homicide.latimes.com/).
-As we did with the charts, go to the `styles` folder and create a new file.
-We'll call this one `map.scss`.
+As we did with the charts, go to the `styles` folder and open `app.scss`.
 In that file, copy or write the following:

 ```css
 #map path {